 This light will also be abundant with the outside shots, where you might want to use reflectors.

 Speedlites will help fill in dark areas, and freeze motion when people are dancing.
-Utilise the light, add where necessary.
+Utilize the light, and add to it where necessary.

 Off-camera flash lighting is a great help to your wedding photography.
 They can work with a Through-The-Lens (TTL) metering system.